 She walked to the bar where I sat nursing a gin and tonic.
 She didn’t need to pull up a stool – four were immediately offered to her.
 She grabbed one a few places down and sat it next to me.
 Her arm went around my waist and squeezed.
 All was right in the world.
 Mom was here.

 She picks something off of my sweater.
 She liked my hair.
 My nail color made my hands look dirty.
-Was Teddy home with the kids?
+Was Teddy home.
+Was Clara at class tonight?
 I looked tired.
 Was I getting enough sleep?
-Was I spending all my time driving the kids around?
+Was I spending all my time catering to my children?
 Was I working on my novels?
-Was I planning my spring garden?
+Was I planning my winter and spring gardens?

 My dad with at my brother Aaron’s house.
 It was a big girl night out.

 She scanned the room and said, “we won’t go out hungry tonight.”